 1. Adaptation of Luxemburg’s Agriculture to Climate Change

-2. Adaptation of Local Farming Practices to improve their Impact on Water Resources
+2. Adaptation of Local Farming Practices to Reduce Nutrient Losses and their Impact on Water Resources

 3. Adaptation of Local Farming Practices to improve their Impact on Biodiversity and Related Ecosystem Services in Agroecosystems

 In 2018, the government’s national coalition agreement specified as a major political priority the move towards sustainable, resilient agriculture and food systems.
-This objective is in line with the environment and biodiversity protection and climate mitigation goals targeted by international agreements such as the Green Deal , the Common Agricultural Policy , the Biodiversity Strategy and the Farm to Fork Strategy and the national action plans (PAN for the promotion of organic agriculture and PAN for the reduction of phytopharmaceutical products ).
+This objective is in line with the environment and biodiversity protection and climate mitigation goals targeted by international agreements such as the Green Deal, the Common Agricultural Policy, the Biodiversity Strategy , the Farm to Fork Strategy and the Nitrates Directive, as well as by the national action plans (PAN for the promotion of organic agriculture).

 New strategies and monitoring tools are needed to comply with these national and EU goals.
-Applied research aimed at capacity building and policy support is crucial in order to reach these goals.
+Applied research aimed at policy support and/or direct implementation by the agricultural sector is crucial in order to reach these goals.

 The priority area “Sustainable and Responsible Development” defined by the Government as one of the national Research Priorities in December 2019, covers these fields under the priority topic “Climate change: energy efficiency and smart energy management; resilient eco- and agro-systems” with research on “Resilient Water Systems” and “Environmental Monitoring” as important focus areas.

 The budget for this Call is 2 MEUR.

 FNR and the MAVDR will support projects for a minimum of 24 and maximum of 48 months.
 Funding is allocated on a competitive basis up to a maximum amount of 700,000 EUR per project.

 Funding is available for eligible research institutions in Luxembourg and abroad.